COVID-19 Vaccine: Trust the FACTS

 The COVID-19 pandemic has impacted our world in immeasurable ways, but especially in long-term care facilities.
 We are now entering a new phase in the fight against COVID-19 with the release of the COVID-19 vaccine.
 The process for approving this vaccine has moved quickly, but as always, the scientists and physicians involved have remained committed to patient safety throughout the process.
 Long term care residents and staff have been prioritized in the CDC’s Phase 1A roll out plan because of the risks associated with COVID-19 in congregate living settings.

-In collaboration with our pharmacy partner, Pharmscript, Legacy Health Services will be making the Pfizer/BioNTech COVID-19 vaccine available to residents and employees beginning the third week in December.
+In collaboration with our pharmacy partner, Pharmscript, Legacy Health Services has made the Pfizer/BioNTech COVID-19 vaccine available to residents and employees.
 We have gathered the information below on the vaccine from credible sources, like the CDC and FDA websites.
 If you have specific questions about your ability to receive the vaccine because of a specific medical condition, please consult your primary care physician.

 We must continue the FULL COURT PRESS against COVID-19!
 Check out this message from a Cleveland LEGEND- #22- let’s do WHATEVER IT TAKES to win against COVID-19!